nwneisen/drone-dashboard/README.md

 # Improvements

 * Look closer at the vue-mqtt library.
 The message payload seems to be required to be a string.
 Being able to use binary data would reduce the cost of communication further.
+* Better type checking throughout the system
+* Setup issues and branches to better manage the project.
+* Add more intelligence to the simulator to get more realistic geo-location and update frequency values
+* An improved GUI
+* Learn more about the requirements of the system to reduce assumptions
+* Enable and verify security settings

 # Running the System